 Therapy

-The Anna Crawford Children’s Center employs therapists who have their master’s degree and are licensed or license-eligible in the fields of Professional Counseling, Clinical Social Work or Marriage and Family Therapy.
-In addition, we are a therapy internship training site for several local universities, including Georgia State University, Kennesaw State University, and the University of Georgia.
+At the Anna Crawford Children’s Center, our team consists of therapists who hold a master’s degree and are either licensed or eligible for licensure in Professional Counseling, Clinical Social Work, or Marriage and Family Therapy.
+We also serve as a therapy internship training site for several local universities, including Georgia State University, Kennesaw State University, Mercer University, Richmont University, and the University of Georgia.